 The Proposed Project site is served by the City of Riverside Police Department (RPD) which maintains approximately 130 sworn officers, 24 Sergeants, 6 Lieutenant Watch Commanders, 1 Executive Lieutenant, 1 Traffic Lieutenant, and a civilian support staff (RPD 2024).
 Officers are assigned to one of three Neighborhood Policing Centers (NPC) and are accountable for their assigned area.
 Adequate police facilities and services are provided by the Magnolia Neighborhood Policing Center (MNPC) to serve the Proposed Project area.
 The MNPC is located 2.15 miles north of the Proposed Project site.
 Response times to the Proposed Project site would vary depending on the location of patrol units rather than the location of the local NPC but the RPD goal is to maintain an emergency call response time of three minutes or less.
-In addition, through the payment of Development Impact Fees, the City can ensure that adequate facilities are provided for police protection.
-Additionally, as part of the Proposed Project's Site Plan review process, the Police Department did not indicate that new facilities would be needed to service the Proposed Project site.
+In addition, through the payment of Development Impact Fees, the City can ensure that adequate facilities are provided for police Department did not indicate that new facilities would be needed to service the Proposed Project site.
 Therefore, the impacts would be less than significant.
 No mitigation is required.